Looking for the best mortgage rates? We’ve all heard about the super-low mortgage rates available, but how do you actually get your hands on them?

 9. Lock your rate

 The loan also needs to fund.
-So if you’re dealing with an unreliable lender who promises a rate, but can’t actually close the loan, the rate means absolutely nothing.
+So if you’re dealing with an unreliable lender who promises a low rate, but can’t actually deliver and close the loan, the rate means absolutely nothing.

 10. Be patient